Pastoral Notes from Bishop Thompson

 - Click here for a list of churches with a livestream of their services and those with sermon archives.

-Resources on how to live stream church services:
+Useful guides on live streaming church services:

 - How to Broadcast a Facebook Live Event in 5 Easy Steps